 Although I have no idea where Chef F. is anymore, I would love to serve him these vegan scallops, and see his reaction to them.
 Made from king oyster mushroom stems, these are texturally and visually beautiful, and can be used in an endless array of applications.
 Here I’ve paired them with a garlic and wine-kissed pea puree and a rich cashew cream sauce, finishing it off with a sprig of fresh dill to help balance out all of the flavors.
 This is an easy and pretty appetizer to make, and would be nicely followed by a minted pea soup or a cheese-stuffed ravioli, served with crusty bread and a light white wine.Print

 for the pea puree

-1 tsp vegan butter
+- 1 tsp vegan butter

-1 tsp olive oil
+- 1 tsp olive oil

 - 1 small shallot, minced

 - 2 garlic cloves, minced

 - 1 TB dry white wine

 - 1 cup frozen peas

 - 1/3 cup broth

 for the cream sauce

 - 1/2 cup raw cashews, soaked in cold water overnight and drained

 - 1/4 cup cold water

-1 TB full-fat coconut milk (skim the top portion off the top of the can)
+- 1 TB full-fat coconut milk (skim the top portion off the top of the can)

-1/2 tsp coconut vinegar
+- 1/2 tsp coconut vinegar

 for the king oyster stems

 - 1 TB vegan butter

-1/3 cup water
+- 1/3 cup water

-2–3 large king oyster mushroom stems, sliced into scallop-sized pieces, then soaked in warm water for 30 minutes to one hour
+- 2–3 large king oyster mushroom stems, sliced into scallop-sized pieces, then soaked in warm water for 30 minutes to one hour

 - extra whole peas

-To make the pea puree, heat the vegan butter and oil over medium-low heat.
+- Heat the vegan butter and oil over medium-low heat.
 Add in the minced shallot and saute for about a minute.
 Add in the garlic and saute for 1 minute more.
 Increase the heat to high and once it starts to sizzle, add in the white wine and saute for 1 minute more.
 Add in the peas, stir, then add in the broth.
 Allow the mixture to come to a medium simmer, then reduce the heat back to medium low and reduce to a low simmer for about 5 minutes more.

 - Allow the mixture to slightly cool, then transfer to a blender and puree until completely smooth.
 Transfer to a container and allow to chill until ready to use.

-To make the cream sauce, place all of the cream ingredients into a blender.
+- Place all of the cream ingredients into a blender.
 Puree until smooth, then transfer to a container and allow to chill until ready to use.

-To make the king oyster stems, melt the vegan butter over medium heat.
+- Melt the vegan butter over medium heat.
 Add in the mushrooms in a single layer, then drizzle the 1/3 cup water over the top.
 Place a lid over the top and allow to steam for about 5 minutes.
 Remove the lid carefully, then flip the mushrooms over, and saute for 5 minutes more, without the lid.
 Check the bottom of the mushrooms for a good caramelization, then flip and allow the other side to caramelize.

-To serve, place some of the pea puree on a plate, add a mushroom on top, then drizzle with some of the cream.
+- Place some of the pea puree on a plate, add a mushroom on top, then drizzle with some of the cream.
 Add a sprig of dill and garnish with whole peas and watercress.